How to Arrive at a Proper Understanding of

 10. All quotes in the paragraph: Rudolf Steiner, Hamburg, 26.05.1910; Manifestations of Karma, www.rsarchive.org

 11. Steiner’s methods of cognition do not only encompass methods of cognition of the spiritual worlds which are described in the book How to Know Higher Worlds and in some other works.
-In his works there are also given numerous descriptions of methods and principles which we need to use if we wish to come to the real understanding of human or social organism, the kingdoms of nature, historical development, etc.
+In his works there are also given numerous descriptions of methods and principles which we need to use if we wish to come to a real understanding of the human being, the social organism, the kingdoms of nature, historical development, the nature of matter, the origin and nature of diseases, etc.

 12. Rudolf Steiner, Prague, 19.03.1911; Truths and Errors of Spiritual Research, www.rsarchive.org